-This guide outlines who is affected, what changes are coming, how to stay compliant, and how Omnisend can help.
+This guide outlines who is affected, what's changed, how to stay compliant, and how Omnisend can help, following a November 2025 settlement with Texas that brought important clarity for opt-in SMS senders.

 Disclaimer: This guide is provided for general informational purposes only and does not constitute legal advice.
 Omnisend makes no representations or warranties regarding the accuracy, completeness, or applicability of the information contained herein, and assumes no responsibility or liability for any actions taken based on it.
-You should consult qualified legal counsel to obtain advice with respect to any particular legal matter.
+Consult qualified legal counsel to obtain advice with respect to any particular legal matter.

 Overview: What’s Changing?